 - The Division for Special Education Services and Supports, is working diligently to release guidance specific to students with disabilities.
 Additional guidance is expected from USED's Office of Special Education Programs (OSEP) that will inform further information. - For general questions, please reference the following resources from OSEP. - USED Shares Additional Guidance Serving Students with Disabilities.
 USED released additional guidance related to serving students with disabilities via distance/virtual learning (click here) during the COVID-19 crisis.
 We will continue to update you as this issue evolves. - For questions specific to individual students with disabilities, please contact zsmith@doe.k12.ga.us, spedhelpdesk@doe.k12.gaus, or your Special Education District Liaison.
-You may access the Special Education District Liaison List using the following link: GLRS DL Map. - o For questions regarding students at the State Schools, please contact kemoore@doe.k12.ga.us or jstevenson@doe.k12.ga.us. - Local school systems required to submit documentation for the FY20 Disproportionality Compliance Review will have flexibility to submit this documentation through June 30.
-If your local school system is prepared to submit the documentation for the Disproportionality Compliance Review, you may opt to move forward in this manner. - The Special Education Parent Satisfaction survey will remain available through June 30, 2020. - Per OSEP's guidance, if your local school system is implementing an alternate mode of instructional delivery (i.e. virtual/distance learning) for all students, then you are not required to amend the Individualized Education Programs (IEPs).
+You may access the Special Education District Liaison List using the following link: GLRS DL Map. - For questions regarding students at the State Schools, please contact kemoore@doe.k12.ga.us or jstevenson@doe.k12.ga.us. - Local school systems required to submit documentation for the FY20 Disproportionality Compliance Review will have flexibility to submit this documentation through June 30.
+If your local school system is prepared to submit the documentation for the Disproportionality Compliance Review, you may opt to move forward in this manner. - The Special Education Parent Satisfaction survey will remain available through June 30, 2020. - Per OSEP's guidance, if your local school system is implementing an alternate mode of instructional delivery (i.e. virtual/distance learning) for all students, then you are not required to amend the Individualized Education Programs (IEPs). - IEP Team meetings can be held virtually, if appropriate. - Many of you have expressed a need for flexibility based on several IDEA requirements such as timely evaluations, IEPs in place by age 3, expiring IEPs, initial IEPs, formal complaint timelines, etc. GaDOE will reach out to USED to seek any flexibility that can be provided for these areas and encourage you to focus on meeting the needs of students, teachers, and leaders.